-Significance Statement (<120 words)
+Significance Statement

 T cell signaling is determined by a complex interplay of multiple microscopic processes.
-Metamodelling can integrate fragmented models of such processes and account for yet unexplained nanoscale activation patterns.
+Metamodelling can integrate fragmented models of such processes and account for yet unexplained nanoscale activation patterns of the TCR in the early immune synapse.

 Introduction